 Order in the Book: How to Prepare a Manuscript for Publication—Christy Callahan

 Do you get projects in need of some polishing before they’re ready for self-publishing or submission to agents?
 Most of the manuscripts I get (from self-publishing authors to subsidy publishers to traditional publishers) need many changes in terms of formatting according to Chicago style (not AP) as well as The Christian Writer’s Manual of Style.
 Let’s discuss the best way to prepare the manuscript before it goes out.

 After the loss of several key pieces of business caused a 23 percent decline in revenue in 2013, freelance writer and book editor Ken Walker searched for ways to reorganize.
 After cleaning up his desk and following up on old leads, he started scheduling his work days on a spreadsheet.
 Work started showing up—enough that he saw a 27 percent increase.
 This workshop will discuss how to set a time schedule for various projects to increase productivity and help you handle numerous projects simultaneously.

 Starting Your Freelance Editing Business—Christi McGuire

 Are you just starting out as a freelance editor?
 Learn the tricks of the trade about how to set up the business aspects of freelance editing, such as setting rates, creating contracts, communicating with clients, and managing your workload.
 Learn the answers to these questions plus more tips that will put you ahead of your competition and, more importantly, help you become a competent, confident, and professional editor.

-Sessions are subject to change.
+Workshops are subject to change.